 Steven Eugene Washington

-Steven Eugene Washington was a 27-year-old man with autism and learning disabilities who liked trains and was shy around strangers.
-In March of 2010, he was shot and killed by LAPD officers from a gang enforcement unit.
-The officers said that Washington did not heed their commands and they thought he was reaching for a weapon.
+Steven Eugene Washington was a 27-year-old Black man with autism and learning disabilities who liked trains and was shy around strangers.
+In March of 2010, he was slain by LAPD officers from a gang enforcement unit.
+The officers said that Washington did not heed their commands, and they thought he was reaching for a weapon.